swellstores/swell-js/README.md

 #### List addresses

-Get a list of addresses on file for an account.
+Return a list of addresses on file for an account.
 These are stored automatically when a non-guest user checks out and chooses to save their information for later.

 ```javascript
 await swell.account.getAddresses();